China berates visiting New Zealand defense minister over South China Sea stance

 Brownlee on Tuesday honed in on the issue of China's building of artificial islands in the territory, including new airstrips, which has rattled nerves around the region.

-"A particular cause of... heightened tension has been the reclamation and construction activity and deployment of military assets in disputed areas," he said.
+"A particular cause of ... heightened tension has been the reclamation and construction activity and deployment of military assets in disputed areas," he said.

-China says much of the building and reclamation work it has been doing in the South China Sea is to benefit the international community, including for civilian maritime navigation.
+China says much of the building and reclamation work it has been doing in the South China Sea is to benefit the international community, including improving civilian maritime navigation.

-After Fu's response, Brownlee told Reuters on the sidelines of the forum that it was reasonable for New Zealand to express its concerns, which represent smaller countries as well, as all parties are able to have a say.
+After Fu's response, Brownlee told Reuters it was reasonable for New Zealand to express its concerns, which represent smaller countries as well, as all parties are able to have a say.

+Since the ruling, China and members of the Association of Southeast Asia Nations (ASEAN) have been trying to reduce tension in the region.

+Chinese Defence Minister Chang Wanquan told the forum that China and ASEAN would hold maritime drills next year, though he gave no details, adding China was willing to "manage disputes".

-A Malaysian general told Reuters on the sidelines of the forum that China has exercised restraint over the dispute, and there has been no increase in Chinese military activity in the parts of the South China Sea which Malaysia claims.
+A Malaysian general told Reuters on the sidelines of the forum that China had been exercising restraint and there had been no increase in Chinese military activity in the parts of the South China Sea which Malaysia claims.

 "In fact we are establishing military cooperation with China to build up confidence so that we understand one another better," said Malaysia Armed Forces chief Zulkefli Mohd Zin.